JanUnld/janunld.github.io/janunld.github.io/src/content/bio.md

 Hi, I'm **Jan** 👋

-A **software engineer** located in Germany.
-I'm passionate about web development and open source.
-I'm currently working at [Novatec Consulting GmbH](https://www.novatec-gmbh.de/) as **frontend engineer**.
-I've more than **8 years of experience** and always looking for opportunities to learn new things.
+a self-taught **software engineer** with more than **8 years of professional experience**, living in Germany.

+I'm passionate about web development, programming and complexity in general.
+When there's time left I also enjoy doing **design and art stuff**.